-- (f) To protect life and property in areas subject to floods, landslides and other natural disasters. - (g) To conform to the adopted population plan, if required by NRS 278.170. - (h) To develop a timely, orderly and efficient arrangement of transportation and public facilities and services, including public access and sidewalks for pedestrians, and facilities and services for bicycles. - (i) To ensure that the development on land is commensurate with the character and the physical limitations of the land. - (j) To take into account the immediate and long-range financial impact of the application of particular land to particular kinds of development, and the relative suitability of the land for development. - (k) To promote health and the general welfare. - (l) To ensure the development of an adequate supply of housing for the community, including the development of affordable housing. - (m) To ensure the protection of existing neighborhoods and communities, including the protection of rural preservation neighborhoods. - (n) To promote systems which use solar or wind energy. - (o) To promote the coordination of land use and development in consideration of the location and purpose of existing military installations to ensure that such land use and development is carried out safely and in a manner which does not impede the mission of the Armed Forces of the United States. - 3.
+- (f) To protect life and property in areas subject to floods, landslides and other natural disasters. - (g) To conform to the adopted population plan, if required by NRS 278.170. - (h) To develop a timely, orderly and efficient arrangement of transportation and public facilities and services, including public access and sidewalks for pedestrians, and facilities and services for bicycles. - (i) To ensure that the development on land is commensurate with the character and the physical limitations of the land. - (j) To take into account the immediate and long-range financial impact of the application of particular land to particular kinds of development, and the relative suitability of the land for development. - (k) To promote health and the general welfare. - (l) To ensure the development of an adequate supply of housing for the community, including the development of affordable housing. - (m) To ensure the protection of existing neighborhoods and communities, including the protection of rural preservation neighborhoods. - (n) To promote systems which use solar or wind energy. - (o) To foster the coordination and compatibility of land uses with any military installation in the city, county or region, taking into account the location, purpose and stated mission of the military installation. - 3.
 The zoning regulations must be adopted with reasonable consideration, among other things, to the character of the area and its peculiar suitability for particular uses, and with a view to conserving the value of buildings and encouraging the most appropriate use of land throughout the city, county or region. - 4.
 In exercising the powers granted in this section, the governing body may use any controls relating to land use or principles of zoning that the governing body determines to be appropriate, including, without limitation, density bonuses, inclusionary zoning and minimum density zoning. - 5.
 As used in this section: - (a) "Density bonus" means an incentive granted by a governing body to a developer of real property that authorizes the developer to build at a greater density than would otherwise be allowed under the master plan, in exchange for an agreement by the developer to perform certain functions that the governing body determines to be socially desirable, including, without limitation, developing an area to include a certain proportion of affordable housing.